Bundesliga: Bayern Munich fans to return, but capacity restrictions remain elsewhere | DW | 25.01.2022

 Borussia Dortmund lose approximately €4 million ($4.5m) for every game played behind closed doors at the 83,000-capacity Westfalenstadion, which has also functioned as a coronavirus treatment and vaccination center at various points during the pandemic.

-In February, 2,700 BVB fans will travel to Glasgow, Scotland, to see their team play Rangers in the Europa League — with a crowd of almost 2,000 more than are allowed to attend home games.
+In February, 2,700 BVB fans will travel to Glasgow, Scotland, to see their team play Rangers in the Europa League — almost 2,000 more than are allowed to attend home games in Dortmund.

 "It's disproportionate, it's not science anymore, no one understands it.
 Football has become a victim of image politics."